 Sanborn’s case points to the fact that if you decide to try this “travel hack,” it is a bit of a gamble and you may end up losing.

-“I purchased a ticket for my granddaughter on Delta with a return on United a week later,” she told our advocates.
+“I purchased a ticket for my granddaughter on Delta with a return on United a week later,” she told our advocates in her request for help.
 “Delta canceled the outbound flight entirely and my granddaughter could not get to Colorado Springs.
 So I want United to give me a refund.”